driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 # Widget Architecture

-Widgets are composed of Views & ViewModels
+ArcGIS Javascript API Widgets are composed of Views & ViewModels

 - Business loogic is separate from presentation
 - Reusable